Deploying new IDP and PKI code

 No-Migration Recycle

 When responding to a production incident with a config change, or otherwise in a hurry, you might want to recycle without waiting for a migration instance.
-For environments other than prod, note that if a migration has been introduced on main

 - Recycle the boxes without a migration instance